latenitefilms/Metaburner/docs/faq.md

 - FxFactory has a number of technologies built into their software platform to make sure Motion Templates are updated correctly
 - The FxFactory team are super smart and super lovely - you have direct contact with their developers/engineers

+However, we've since added it to the Mac App Store too - for best of both worlds! 🥳

 ---

 ## Why is my Project's FCPXML so large?